Only distances are required to reconstruct submanifolds: Power protection

+The above result in the unweighted case implies that if Voronoi vertices are protected then any Voronoi face contains a point that is far from any of the other Voronoi faces.
+See Figure~\ref{fig-protection-voronoi-faces-far}.

-\end{lem} The above result implies that if $\aff \pts = \R^d$ and if all the $d$-simplices in $\del_{\omega}(\pts)$ are $\delta^{2}$-power protected then all the simplices, not on the boundary of $\del_{\omega}(\pts)$, are also power protected.
-Another interesting aspect of this result is the fact that the decay in power protection depends linearly on the dimension of the ambient space.
-The proof of the theorem is done in the lifted $\R^{d+1}$ space where power protection translates to {\em vertical distance} of points in from hyperplanes.
+Lemma~\ref{thm-protection-lower-dim-simplices} also implies that if $\aff \pts = \R^d$ and if all the $d$-simplices in $\del_{{\varpi}}(\pts)$ are $\delta^{2}$-power protected then all the simplices, not on the boundary of $\del_{{\varpi}}(\pts)$, are also power protected.
+See Figure \ref{figure-showing-inheritance-of-protection-new}.
+Another interesting aspect of this result is the fact that the decay in power protection to lower dimensional simplices goes down linearly with the dimension of the ambient space.

 To prove Lemma~\ref{thm-protection-lower-dim-simplices} we need the following lemma on power protection.